-The scale and severity of the current global forced displacement crises have spurred the international community to improve the sustainability of our responses as well as to more equitably share responsibility across countries and organizations.
-Furthermore, the duration of these crises compels us to focus on enhancing the dignity of individuals with an aim to self-reliance.
+The scale and severity of the current global forced displacement crises have spurred the international community to improve the sustainability of our responses as well as to share more equitably responsibility across countries and organizations.
+Furthermore, the duration of these crises compels us to focus on enhancing the dignity of individuals with an aim of advancing self-reliance.

-Relief and development coherence (RDC), sometimes called the “humanitarian-development nexus,” is an approach used in crisis response that coordinates and ensures complementarity between humanitarian and development assistance efforts.
+Relief and development coherence (RDC), sometimes called the “humanitarian-development nexus,” is an approach used in crisis response that seeks to coordinate and ensure complementarity between humanitarian and development assistance efforts.

 While humanitarian assistance is focused on serving the most basic and immediate needs of populations in crisis, coordination with development programs can minimize the strains on public services, infrastructure, social cohesion, and the broader economy that may result from hosting large numbers of forcibly displaced persons.
 A combined humanitarian and development approach can simultaneously improve the conditions of refugees in protracted situations and enable continued progress on a host-country’s economic and social development agenda.
 RDC therefore takes into account the welfare of both displaced populations and their host communities and is most effective when development actors engage at the onset of a crisis.

 Incorporating resident refugee populations into development programs is key to the successful integration of these populations into local communities and economies and to building refugee self-reliance.
-This work is critical whether refugees choose to integrate locally into the host country, resettle in a third country, or contribute to rebuilding their country of origin.
+This work is critical whether refugees choose to integrate locally into the host country, contribute to rebuilding their country of origin when they voluntarily return, or resettle in a third country.
 Similarly, such an approach can promote and contribute to durable solutions for IDPs.

 A core pillar of PRM’s mission is to support and facilitate durable solutions for refugees, victims of conflict, and stateless people around the world.
 Our approaches to RDC include: